aatsay19/Rutgers-University-New-Brunswick/CS211 - Computer Architecture/Programming Assignment 1/README.md

 For information on how to access the ilab Linux machines using ssh or x2go from a Windows or Mac machine, see: https://resources.cs.rutgers.edu/docs/new-users/beginners-info/.

 Access the programming assignment files for this assignment by cloning this Github repository:

 ```
 git clone https://github.com/yipenghuang0302/2021_0s_211.git
 ```

 The files for this assignment are in the directory 2021_0s_211/pa1/.</br></br></br>

-# 1. goldbach: Goldbach's weak conjecture (22 points)
+# 1. goldbach: Goldbach's Weak Conjecture (22 points)
 Goldbach's conjecture is a famous unsolved problem in mathematics.
 It states that every even number greater than two is the sum of two prime numbers.
 While the statement has been shown to be true for quintillions of even numbers, mathematicians have not yet devised a rigorous proof of the statement.

 In this part of the assignment you will write a C program that demonstrates the related Goldbach's weak conjecture, which states that every odd number greater than 5 is the sum of three primes.
 This weaker claim is implied by the more famous Goldbach's conjecture, and this weaker claim has potentially been proven by mathematicians.

 Your task is to write a C program called goldbach which will take an odd number greater than 5 as a command line argument:

 ```
 ./goldbach 7
 ```

 Your program should then output to the command line a valid equation showing that the given number is the sum of three primes:

 ```
 7 = 2 + 2 + 3
 ```

 You will receive 5 points for a program that compiles, incremental points for passing a few test cases, and full marks if your program successfully passes 100 randomized inputs.</br></br></br>

-# How to compile, run, and test your code
+# How To Compile, Run, and Test Your Code
 First, you should rename goldbach_provided.c to goldbach.c by entering:

 ```
 mv goldbach_provided.c goldbach.c
 ```

 Your program should be written in the file goldbach.c.</br></br>

 To compile your source code goldbach.c, you can type:

 ```
 gcc -Wall -Werror -fsanitize=address -std=c99 -o goldbach goldbach.c -lm
 ```

 We've provided several important useful compiler flags.</br></br>

 Alternatively, to build the executable, you can type:

 ```
 make
 ```

 </br>

 Once your program is successfully compiled, you can run your program:

 ```
 ./goldbach 7
 ```

 You should make sure your C program returns 0 indicating successful program termination.</br></br>

 To use the autograder script to test your program, you can type:

 ```
 ./autograder
 ```

 or

 ```
 python3 autograder.py
 ```

 </br>

 We will be automatically building, testing, and grading your assignment.
 Make sure that we can build your assignment by just using the Makefile and that we can run the program by invoking our autograder.
 Make sure to follow the required output format; any extraneous output such as debugging statements will confuse the grading program.
 You can check if you have accidentally modified your autograder:

 ```
 git diff autograder.py
 ```

 </br></br>

-# 2. maximum: finding the N maximum elements of a list (22 points)
+# 2. maximum: Finding the N Maximum Elements of a List (22 points)
 Your task in this part of the assignment is to write a C program that returns the largest elements of a list of signed integers.
 Your program should take as a command line input the path to an input file:

 ```
 ./maximum tests/test0.txt
 ```

 The first line of this text file says how many numbers will be in the list.
 The second line of this text file says how many of the largest elements you should return.
 The third line is a list of positive and negative integers from which you should select the largest numbers.

 You program should print to the command line the list of the largest numbers in any order, separated by spaces.

 The corresponding expected outputs are in the answers directory: answers/answer0.txt.</br></br></br>

-# 3. matMul: matrix multiplication (22 points)
+# 3. matMul: Matrix Multiplication (22 points)
 Matrix multiplication is a fundamental task in almost every area of computer science, including machine learning and solving scientific problems.
 You may wish to review the rules of matrix multiplication.
 Suppose matrix A has size L rows x M columns, matrix B has size M x N, then the matrix multiplication of the two matrices A x B = C, where matrix C has size L x N.

 Your task is to write a C program that takes two command line inputs, indicating two files to load.
 The first file contains matrix A and the second file contains matrix B. For example:

 ```
 ./matMul tests/matrix_a_0.txt tests/matrix_b_0.txt
 ```